 Warning Signs You Need a New Roof

 Most people don’t really think about the roof over their heads.
 Then they panic when they have to break out the buckets due to a major roof fail.
 Severe weather, extreme temperatures, and old age all contribute to the wear and tear of your roof.
 Don’t wait until raindrops are falling on your head to replace it.
-Here are the warning signs you should look for to know its time for a new roof.
+Here are the warning signs you should look for to know its time to call in a roofing contractor.

 You will also want to pay attention to your neighbors.
 Are they getting new roofs?
-Homes built around the same time period can be experiencing the same types of weather conditions can mean that your roof is nearing its useful life.
+Homes built around the same time period experience the same weather conditions.
+If the neighbor’s roof is ready to be replaced, yours probably need to as well.

 Your Roof Looks Old and Worn

 Sometimes just seeing believing.
 A shabby roof deteriorating shingles clearly has issues.
 Shingles that are curled or buckling are signs you may need a new roof, along with cracked and missing shingles.
 You also need to look for bald spots where granules are missing.
 Look in your gutters to see whether they are loaded up with shingle granules.
 Roofs tend to lose more granules toward the end of their life cycle.
 Inconsistent or darker color on some parts of the roof is another sign the granules have worn away.

 Have you noticed dark streaks or green fuzz growing on your roof?
 Airborne algae cause dark streaks on roof decks.
 Additionally, moss can grow on roof surfaces that don’t get much sunlight, especially in cool, moist climates.
 This holds moisture against the roof surface and overtime in freezing climates can cause damage to the granules on the top of the shingles.